purplecabbage/phonegap-plugins/Android/ChildBrowser/README.md

 The plugin creates the object `window.plugins.childBrowser`.
 To use, call one of the following, available methods:

+Note that unlike the iphone version, android childbrowser doesn't require a call to `ChildBrowser.install()`

 <pre>
   /**
    * Display a new browser with the specified URL.